 Bob Moore CDJR | Wagoneer And Grand Wagoneer

-Jeep is bringing back the Wagoneer line in 2022 with two fantastic full-sized SUVs.
+The Wagoneer line is returning in 2022 with two fantastic full-sized SUVs.
 The Wagoneer is the more cost-effective, while the Grand Wagoneer has a heftier price tag to account for the added luxuries and features.
 The Wagoneer arrives in the summer of 2021 with a base price of $59,995.
 In the same timeframe, the Grand Wagoneer will be debuting with a base of $88,995.
 And for those who are already to go all-in, the Grand Wagoneer will top out at $109,980 with every option box ticked.
 The fully loaded Wagoneer is not likely to cross the $100,000 mark even with every available option.

 Both the Wagoneer and the Grand Wagoneer are built on the same body.
 The Grand look will feature more chrome detail, a sporty all-black roof to complement the extended color palette, including Midnight Sky Blue, Ember Red, and Rocky Mountain Green, and power-retractable running boards.
 The bold visual appearance of the Grand is further enhanced by more sculpted fender flares and extensive LED lighting to highlight the subtle curve on the upgraded hood.